raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

-### Evaluation
+### Evaluation (TODO COEN: first 2 points even needed here? what is the point made in the 3rd point?)
 The evaluation of our Geometric Algebra Simplicial Transformer (GAST) model involved a comprehensive assessment of its performance across various configurations and hyperparameter settings.
 Despite the promising results, several areas for improvement were identified throughout the project.
 One key point of criticism is the need for a broader and more systematic hyperparameter search.
 While our initial search covered a range of values, expanding this search space could uncover more optimal configurations that further enhance model performance.

 Additionally, the complexity of the model and the intricacies of implementing geometric algebra operations posed significant challenges.
 These challenges sometimes led to increased computational overhead and longer training times.
 Simplifying certain aspects of the implementation or optimizing the geometric product calculations could mitigate these issues and improve the model's efficiency.

 Moreover, while the GAST model demonstrated strong performance in capturing particle interactions, there were instances where it struggled with specific configurations or datasets.
 These limitations suggest that further refinement of the model's architecture, particularly in how it handles edge information and higher-order simplices, is necessary to ensure consistent and reliable performance across diverse scenarios.
-COEN?

-Add dataset eval and add scalars separate!!
-COEN
+(TODO COEN: add that embedding scalars and mv could be nice, if the results say so)

 ### Future Work
 Future work will focus on several key enhancements to further refine the GAST model.
 One avenue of improvement is the separation of scalar and multivector components, which could provide a clearer representation of geometric relationships.
 Additionally, incorporating force as an edge attribute is a promising strategy to enrich the model's ability to capture the dynamics of particle interactions.
 This addition could lead to more nuanced predictions and a deeper understanding of the forces at play within the N-body system.
 By integrating these improvements, we aim to enhance the expressivity and predictive power of the GAST model.
-COEN
+(TODO COEN: adding info in edge, only while removing charge info in nodes!)

 Furthermore, exploring more advanced and diverse hyperparameter optimization techniques could lead to better model configurations and improved performance.
 Techniques such as Bayesian optimization or reinforcement learning-based hyperparameter tuning might offer more efficient and effective ways to search the hyperparameter space.